Robotic Surgery Treats Mitral Valve Prolapse

 What’s more, in more than 90 percent of da Vinci mitral valve repair surgeries, the breathing tube is removed in the operating room.
 With traditional surgery, the patient has to wake up with the breathing tube still in place.

-“We have the data, have done the analysis, and know that this is better for patients,” Dr. McGregor said.
+“We have the data, have done the analysis, and know that this is much better for patients,” Dr. McGregor said.
 “It’s with great pride that we’ve been able to develop this for the benefit of people.”

 Getting patients back to their lives